douglas-guyett-mg/crimson-pangolin/documentation/working-memory/test-conditions.md

 ---

-### Test 1.2: System Initializes with Budget Configuration
+### Test 1.2: System Initializes with Memory Types Configuration
-**Objective**: Verify that the system initializes with configured budgets
+**Objective**: Verify that the system initializes with configured memory types

 **Setup**:
-- Configure system with token_budget=5000, event_budget=100, time_budget=60s
+- Configure system with episodic, semantic, working, and conversation history memory types
 - Initialize system

 **Steps**:
 1. Initialize system
-2. Check budget status
+2. Check memory type status

 **Expected Outcome**:
-- System has correct budgets configured
+- All configured memory types are initialized
-- Budget status reflects initial state
+- Each memory type is ready for operations

 **Verification**:
-- get_budget_status() returns configured budgets
+- get_memory_types() returns all configured types
-- All budgets are at maximum
+- Each type responds to operations

 ---